Kraks/diamond-lang/README.md

 diamond shape).
 The Diamond language has a Scala-like syntax, and enhances types with reachability qualifiers.
-We also provide checked, executable examples demonstrated in the paper.
+We also provide checked, executable examples that are demonstrated in the submitted paper.

 ## Get Started